DomFord/domford.me/content/post/fdg2020/index.md

 Nonetheless, the FDG organisers did their level best to make a virtual conference work, and I think most attendees really appreciated the work they did and the solutions they came up with.

 So in this post, I want to briefly reflect on FDG20.
 So this is part feedback, part idle speculation, part self-reflection on my own experience.
-Of course, take these notes with my perspective in mind: I'm a junior scholar, just over a year into my PhD, working within the humanities, and having only attended two meatspace conferences.
+Of course, take these notes with my perspective in mind: I'm a junior scholar, just over a year into my PhD, working within the humanities, and having only attended three meatspace conferences.

 You can find the short paper and accompanying prerecorded video presentation I gave [here]({{< ref "/publication/ford-giantness-excess-dark-2020" >}}).